jonmmease/avenger/README.md

 alt.renderers.enable('avenger-png', scale=1)
 ```

-Then create and display an Altair chart as usual:
+Then create and display an Vega-Altair chart as usual:

 ```python
 import altair as alt